Skip to content

 View & Modify in Fund Screener

-Line graph showing maximum drawdowns from peak values for ETFs.
-Franklin Intl Low Volatility High Dividend Index ETF reached a maximum drawdown of -11.29%, Pacer Trendpilot US Large Cap ETF had a maximum drawdown of -13.47%, and Amplify CWP Enhanced Dividend Income ETF saw a maximum drawdown of -13.74%.
+Line chart showing 3-year max drawdowns for a group of ETFs.
+Franklin Intl Low Volatility High Dividend Index ETF (LVHI) had the lowest drawdown at -11.99%, followed by Pacer Trendpilot US Large Cap ETF (PTLC) at -13.47%, and Amplify CWP Enhanced Dividend Income ETF (DIVO) at -13.73%.

 Download Visual | Modify in YCharts